Platformus/Platformus-Docs/getting_started/use_as_nuget_packages.rst

 ﻿Use as the NuGet Packages
 =========================

+Using Platformus CMS as the NuGet packages is the preferred way (unless you consider the source code only as a starting point for your own project and do not need any updates in the future).
-To use Platformus CMS as the NuGet packages create a host web application, add dependencies on the corresponding packages, and write application-specific code.
-You can extend the built-in features and modify the default behavior using the Platformus public API.
+Your host web application can contain any application-specific code, and you can extend the built-in features and modify the default behaviors using the Platformus public API.

-1. Create an ASP.NET Core web application (or use an existing one):
+1. Create an ASP.NET Core host web application (or use an existing one):

 .. image:: /images/getting_started/use_as_nuget_packages/1.png